ivangalkindeveloper/multivendor_clean_architecture_starter/README.md

 - [riverpod](https://pub.dev/packages/riverpod):\
 Implementation of global variables and states.
 - [hydrated_bloc](https://pub.dev/packages/hydrated_bloc):\
-Implementation and stores of global states.
+Implementation and stores of global states from database.

-Presentation:
+Widget:
 - [flutter_hooks](https://pub.dev/packages/flutter_hooks):\
 Violation of the functional programming paradigm, which in turn talks about the clean of functions, which should be clean, not affect any external variables and states.\
 The build function in widgets should always be clean.